tsdiokno/abl/content/tl/docs/nt/roma/roma-11.md

 [^21]: because if God did not spare the natural branches, he will not spare you either.

-[^22] Kaya isaisip niyo ang kabutihan at ang hagupit ng Diyos: kalupitan sa mga tuluyang nahulog pero kabutihan sa inyo -- kung kayo ay mananatili sa kaniyang kabutihan.
-Kung hindi, puputulin din kayo.
+[^22] Kaya isaisip niyo ang kabutihan at ang kasukdulan ng Diyos: kalupitan sa mga tuluyang nahulog pero kabutihan sa inyo — kung kayo ay mananatili sa kaniyang kabutihan.
+Kung hindi, mapuputol din kayo.

 [^22]: Therefore, consider God’s kindness and severity: severity toward those who have fallen but God’s kindness toward you—if you remain in his kindness.
 Otherwise you too will be cut off.